 Considering Apple’s secretive approach to its product design, you’ll be pardoned for assuming that the sleek-looking Mac you own is secure from threats or cyberattacks.
 But as the number of Mac users increases, hackers have turned their attention to cracking the security of the MacOS and, apparently, they have succeeded in doing so.
+It might be time to consider a VPN to boost your security.
+You may ask: how to choose the top Mac VPN for your exact needs?
+And what about The Gatekeeper?

 The Gatekeeper, a security feature, was introduced into MacOS to prevent breaches via application downloads.
 But apparently, flaws have been detected in the Gatekeeper and other layers of the MacOS that may allow hackers to slip through by one means or another.
 For example, a recently discovered bug allows hackers to inject malware that bypasses security prompts, rendering them meaningless.